HirahTang/GirlsScrapingBot/README.md

 /randomjav - randomly give a jav

+type in the movie code - return the searched movie

 (Change 'TOKEN' to your the token given by BotFather)

 #### Update 3rd.
 Feb.
 2020: